Ev2geny/evbeantools/docs/sing_curr_conv.md

 # sing_curr_conv: Net Worth Change Explainer / Unrealized Gains Analyzer

 The **sing_curr_conv** is a tool to be used with the [beancount](https://github.com/beancount/beancount), a software for [plain text](https://plaintextaccounting.org/) double-entry bookkeeping.
-Its purpose is to explain the Net Worth difference between any two dates in a multi-currency/multi-commodity ledger.
-It does this by creating a converted or "equivalent" ledger, on which further analysis can be performed using standard [beanquery](https://github.com/beancount/beanquery) queries.
+This tool makes it possible to explain changes in the Net Worth between any two dates in a situation of multi-currency / multi-commodity ledger with changing exchange rates and transfers of funds from one commodity to another (both cost and not cost-based tracked).
+This is achieved by creating a converted / equivalent ledger, on which further analysis can be done using  [beanquery](https://github.com/beancount/beanquery).

-This documents, describes all the features of the **sing_curr_cong**.
+This document describes all the features of the **sing_curr_cong**.

-The Jupyter notebook [how_sing_curr_conv_works.ipynb](how_sing_curr_conv_works.ipynb) shows how these features are implemented in practice.
+The accompanying Jupyter notebook [how_sing_curr_conv_works.ipynb](how_sing_curr_conv_works.ipynb) shows how these features are implemented in practice.

-The Jupyter notebook [sing_curr_conv_usage.ipynb](sing_curr_conv_usage.ipynb) has detailed example of how the **sing_curr_conv** can be used in practice.
+The accompanying Jupyter notebook [sing_curr_conv_usage.ipynb](sing_curr_conv_usage.ipynb) has detailed example of how the **sing_curr_conv** can be used in practice.

 **Table of Contents**